Raspberry vs Strawberry: Which is Better? A Comparison

 For people who have celiac disease or wish to follow a gluten free diet the goal is clear cut, avoid gluten.
 Therefore, let’s answer which one is gluten free.

-- Raspberries and strawberries are both gluten free and good for gluten free diets.
+- Raspberry and strawberry are both gluten free and good for gluten free diets.

 If the amount of sugar in your meals is important, you’ll want to know which of the two fruits has less sugar.

 - Raspberries have 30% less grams of sugar per one cup serving than strawberries.
 They contain 5.44 grams of sugar per one cup serving.
 Strawberries contain 7.04 grams of sugar per one cup serving.

 Sometimes all the issues and goals listed above don’t matter, and the taste and texture may make the difference when choosing between the two.
 If someone doesn’t like how a food tastes, they will probably leave it on the shelf.

 Therefore, let’s examine how the taste and texture of each one and how they compare.